 Bundle your End of Year Reporting

 We recommend that you create a separate Report Bundle in Calxa for your end of year report.
 Simply include all the reports listed in this post for your end of year report.
 When you put all these reports into an end of year report bundle it then becomes effortless next time round you need it.
-Here is a Sample Report Bundle as shown in the webinar.
+Here is a Sample Report Bundle to give you some ideas.

-For more tips on how to create bundles, join our Financial Year End Reporting Web Chat or watch last year’s Recording.
+For more tips on how to create bundles, watch our recording of the annual Financial Year End Reporting Web Chat